 Loft Hostel has one of my favorite bars in Reykjavík.
 They offer a variety of Scandinavian beers and you can jam out to live music on Fridays.
 Their rooftop patio is also a great place to scope out the city skyline.

-Final Thoughts on Cost of 4 Days in Iceland
+Total Cost for 4 Days in Iceland

-How much to budget for Iceland?
 How much does it cost to go to Iceland?

 Food, alcohol, and activities were the most expensive budget categories and I’m amazed that Natasha over at The World Pursuit spent a week in Iceland and only spent $100 USD!

 Nevertheless, I have no financial regrets whatsoever about my trip.
 I’m happy that I got to visit one of the top destinations on my bucket list.

 Would I go back?
 Ugh….duh!
 I’m already planning my fourth trip to Iceland.